bao-project/bao-demos/README.md

 cd bao-demos
 ```

 Depending on your target platform and demo, setup the **PLATFORM** and **DEMO**
 environment variables using the IDs in [Appendix I](#Appendix-I).
 For example,
-for a system configuration targeting the ZCU102 board and featuring a dual-guest
+for a system configuration targeting the ZCU102 board and featuring a
-Linux+FreeRTOS demo:
+dual-guest Linux+FreeRTOS demo:

 ```
 export PLATFORM=zcu102
 export DEMO=linux+freertos
 ```

+Note that not every platform supports every demo.
+The supported platform/demo
+combinations are available in [Appendix II](#Appendix-II).

 At this point you have two options: